She Loves Biscotti

 Broccoli rabe submerged in a large bowl of water.

 Prep the broccoli rabe: Trim the stems of 2 bunches to remove as much of the tough stalk as possible, anywhere from 1-2 inches.
-Then, place in a large bowl of cold water and keep submerging it.
+Then, submerge it in a large bowl of cold water.
 Remove any discolored leaves and debris.
 Lift with a slotted spoon and place in a colander.
 Give them one final rinse under running water.
-For more information on this vegetable, consult this post on rapini.
+For more information on this vegetable, consult this broccoli rabe recipe.

-Grate the cheeses: We also need to grate about ¼ cup of both Pecorino Romano cheese and Parmigiano-Reggiano Cheese to help us create a silky sauce.
+Grate the cheeses: To create a silky sauce, we also need to grate about ¼ cup of both Pecorino Romano cheese and Parmigiano-Reggiano Cheese.

 At this time, the water should be at a rolling boil.
 Add the broccoli rabe.
-Return to a boil and cook for an additional 3 minutes or until the stalks are tender.
+Return to a boil and cook for 3 minutes or until the stalks are tender.

 In the same large pot of boiling water, slowly add 1 pound of orecchiette pasta and stir continuously for one minute.
 Cook according to package directions until almost al dente.

-While the pasta is cooking, heat 1 tablespoon of olive oil in a very large saucepan, over medium-high heat.
+While the pasta is cooking, heat 1 tablespoon of olive oil in a large saucepan over medium-high heat.
 Swirl to coat the entire pan.

 Add the minced shallots and sauté until beginning to soften about 2-3 minutes.
 Stir often.